 Fortunately, there are interventions to resolve this issue.
 How do you sleep when you work on a night shift?
 The answers are just right below.

 Most of the “non-traditional workers” don’t bother to work on a new sleep schedule When they heard that they would have to work during the evening, they have already discarded the idea that they can sleep well and adequately.

 Yes.
-It is true that having a routine is quite arduous for night shift workers.
+Having a routine is indeed quite arduous for night shift workers.
 However, this doesn’t mean that it is not possible.

 Just because you are on a night shift doesn’t mean that the quality of your sleep will already be compromised.
 If the night becomes your day, you have to make the day your night.
 That’s the most viable solution that you have right now.

 Of course, shifting to a new sleeping schedule cannot be achieved overnight.
 You have to train and condition your system to adapt to it.
 Once you are wired to your new routine, having a proper sleep would be easy already.

 For night shift workers, making their sleeping amenities comfortable and supportive is crucial.
 The evening work can make their body more tired and stressed than those bodies of those who work during the day.